tahsinAmin/Auto-Search/README.md

 - Adding fonts in ReactJS
 - Learned how to save data in the placeholder => placholder = {placeHold || "Search..."} then deconstruct it in the functional parameters
 - All HTTP response status codes that are in the 4xx category are considered client error responses
+- Sometimes Date in the url api can be in different format but still works (e.g. 2021.1.10, 2021-1-10)

 ## For Refactor